automata-network/multiprover-avs-operator-setup/prover/README.md

    sgx-prover-avs-holesky  | [2024-05-31 08:12:42.853] [parallel-worker-0] [base::thread:75] [ERROR] - parallel execution fail: task:6146778, info: ResponseError("scroll_getBlockTraceByNumberOrHash(Number(6146778),) -> scroll_types::trace::BlockTrace", JsonrpcErrorObj { code: 32601, message: "the method scroll_getBlockTraceByNumberOrHash does not exist/is not available", data: None })
    ```
    This happens because your RPC provider does not support the RPC calls starting with `scroll_`.
 You will need to use a different RPC provider or double check the setup of your Scroll archive node.

+4. **How long will it take for geth to sync the entire blockchain?**

+    It will take approximately 2 weeks.